prasadkjose/OrganizeIt/README.md

 - `--src`: The directory whose files you want to organize.
 - `--dest`: The detination directory wwhere the organized files will be moved/copied to.
 - By default, your files will be copied.
 To move your files into an organized structure, use the `--move` flag.
 Please note that this operation is permanent and cannot be undone.
+- Run the tool in AI mode with `--ai` flag.

 This command will scan the specified source directory, organize the files by their types into appropriate subdirectories (such as `Images`, `Documents`, `Videos`, etc.), and move the files accordingly.